 Meal prep it

 This is the perfect recipe to make ahead of time, ready for when you need it!
-Refrigerate the cooked pasta for us to 3 days, or freeze it for up to 2 months.
+Refrigerate the cooked pasta for up to 3 days, or freeze it for up to 2 months.
 For best results, thaw it completely in the fridge overnight prior to reheating in the microwave or on the stovetop.

 What other vegetables can I add in?

-How to perfectly cook one pan pasta
+How to perfectly cook one-pan pasta

-Is One Pan Pesto Chicken Pasta suitable for leftovers?
+Is One-pan Pesto Chicken Pasta suitable for leftovers?

-Yes, One Pan Pesto Chicken Pasta can be refrigerated for up to 3 days.
+Yes, One-pan Pesto Chicken Pasta can be refrigerated for up to 3 days.
 It can also be frozen for up to 2 months.
 For best results, thaw completely in the fridge overnight before reheating in the microwave or on the stovetop.

 Print